 With so many trends out there, it can be hard to choose something that is both popular and suits your taste when designing your café or restaurant.
 However, here is a little guide to show you that every trend can be personalized enough to fit your aesthetic needs.

 When it comes to colors, white, ivory and grey are out, and warmer colors are in.
-You can opt for earthy brown, caramel and tan hues for floors and accents.
-However, too much of these colors can make your space look outdated.
+You can opt for earthy brown, caramel, and tan hues for floors and accents.
+However, too many of these colors can make your space look outdated.